tuna1999/Rikugan/README.md

 The result is a much deeper and faster analysis than a single agent could do alone — and it keeps the main context window clean.

 During exploration, it also renames functions when it has high confidence about what a function actually does.

-### Natural Language Patches/modding
+### Natural Language Patches/modding (Experimental)

 This is an feature designed to treat the entire binary as source code.
-The idea is, binary is code, in a certain way a project and in certain instance, it's ***text***, LLMs are great in reading text.
+The idea is, binary is code, which means that in some way, it's ***text***, LLMs are great in reading/writing text.

 We know that agentic coding is excellent in reading and editing code, so why not do the same for binaries ? the `/modify` feature is exactly that, it's like code agent now can work on the compiled binary rather the project itself!